 *Since May 2015 Massachusetts was one of the top five states for employment of community health workers

-The CHE curriculum is aligned to the competencies defined by the National Commission for Health Education Credentialing for Health Educator Specialists.
+The Public Health and Community Health Education curriculum is aligned to the competencies defined by the National Commission for Health Education Credentialing for Health Educator Specialists.
 This program also aligns with the educational requirements for the Certified Health Education Specialist (CHES) examination, offered through the National Commission for Health Education Credentialing.
 While it is not mandatory, becoming CHES certified means that you are professionally competent based on national standard and have also demonstrated a commitment to continued professional development.
 Recently, there has been an increase in employers requiring or preferring the CHES certification for health education positions.
 Many positions read CHES preferred.

 Yes, Yes and Yes.
-Community Health Education covers many tenets of Public Health and meets the core competencies outlined by the ASSPH.
+Public Health and Community Health Education covers many tenets of Public Health and meets the core competencies outlined by the ASSPH.
 MCLA’s courses are designed to provide the foundation you will need to pursue a Master of Public health (MPH).